NZCCL is managed by an Executive Committee who are committed to championing civil liberties.

-Steven is a data architect and founder of a Wellington fast-data technology startup.
+Steven is a data architect and manging director of a DataOps consulting firm.
 His concerns are the environment, human rights, and better government.
 Steven believes that technologies and government are tools for improving our civilization, and that keeping those tools sharp is everyone's duty.

 Oliver is the administrator of FYI.org.nz, a site to assist public access to official information.
 His main interests are democracy, human rights, the environment and technology.
 By day he is a consultant working at the intersection of networking, security, and web technologies.

 Kevin has been involved with NZCCL for 20 years, and at various times he has been the President, Treasurer and now Secretary/Treasurer.
 He is interested in the rational justification for change, and in ensuring that there is a fair balance between entitlements and responsibilities.